nuclia/frontend/apps/search-widget-demo/README.md

 # Search widget demo

-This app:

-- Allows to test the search widget in dev mode.
+This app allows to test the search widget in dev mode.
-- Support the e2e tests.

 ## Usage